Bodyguard and Protection Officer Jobs

 A bodyguard’s job title may change regularly.
 They may work as a personal assistant, bodyguard, or driver.
 The job is to do what the client says, use confidentiality and discretion, and offer protection.
 This may mean waiting by the car for hours, standing by their side, or carrying their shopping bags.
 Bodyguards are highly trained.
 Many come from a military or law enforcement backgrounds.
 Work in the Secret Service is an excellent resume builder.
 Some take bodyguard training courses where they learn about close protection, anti-terrorism techniques, first aid, risk assessment, weapons disarming, unarmed combat, counter surveillance, dispute resolution, advanced driving techniques, and conflict avoidance.
 Some carry a weapon, while others are trained in martial arts.
 The more training and experience a bodyguard has the better.

 Work may take place 24 hours a day, 7 days a week.
 Most bodyguards work in teams and do 6 or 8-hour shifts, but others may have longer, irregular hours.
 They must be prepared to accommodate the client at all times.
 This includes traveling to all parts of the world.
 Being a bodyguard is a serious commitment.
 The job holds an element of danger.
 A bodyguard may work with a celebrity in Los Angeles, the children of a wealthy family in Mexico City, or a VIP executive in the Middle East.
 Wherever the job takes them, they must be ready for anything.
+They may spend the day skiing in Vail, avoiding bullets from armed robbers in NYC, or searching vehicles for bombs in Dubai.
+A bodyguard is always close to his client and can never underestimate anyone.

 The best places to look for bodyguard work is through bodyguard staffing agencies, individuals, or bodyguard schools.
 It’s a big industry and growing.
 The average bodyguard makes $55,000 per year while some sign contracts for $700 per day or $180,000 per year.
 Location, experience, training, job description, and danger are the major factors in determining pay.
 Being a bodyguard can be mundane or it can be deadly.
 It can take you all over the world and put you in some dodgy situations.
 It’s not the job for everyone, but plenty of jobs exist for trained professionals.
 With protection jobs, you have to always be on your toes.